golang/proposal/design/33974-add-public-lockedfile-pkg.md

 // the lock but may not do so promptly: callers must ensure that all locked
 // files are closed before exiting. type File struct {
-    // contains filtered or unexported fields
+    // contains unexported fields
 }

-// Create is like os.Create, but returns a write-locked file. func Create(name string) (*File, error)
+// Create is like os.Create, but returns a write-locked file.
+// If the file already exists, it is truncated. func Create(name string) (*File, error)

 // Edit creates the named file with mode 0666 (before umask),